Do you think your golf club guests and members recall every single moment of their stay at your golf club? I am sure that they will not.

 Defining moments

-At the same time, they also have got a very knowledgeable team that understands every aspect of whiskey drinking.
+At the same time, they also have a very knowledgeable team that understands every aspect of whiskey drinking.

-The first question we must ask ourselves what can elevate our guests.
+The first question we must ask ourselves is what can elevate our guests.
 You ask yourself what will make them feel extraordinary.
 To achieve this, we must:

-- Boost sensory experience (e.g. pleasant scent in the clubhouse, cozy clubhouse interior design, etc.);
+- Boost sensory experience (e.g., pleasant scent in the clubhouse, cozy clubhouse interior design, etc.);

 - Make them feel special!
-This requires you to analyze CRM data, their past purchasing behavior, what they share with us on review sites and social media.
+This requires you to analyze CRM data, their past purchasing behavior, and what they share with us on review sites and social media.
 Personalization is the new marketing!

 Pride moments

-This can be used also for our golf club employees.
+This can also be used for our golf club employees.
 Our employees really care about if we appreciate their work and contribution to our businesses.

 Transitions – moments